danigunawan/linux-workstation-setup/README.md

 sudo adduser yourname kvm
 ```

-which adds the user to the group, and check once again with: `grep kvm /etc/group`.
+which adds the user to the group, and check once again with: `grep kvm /etc/group` than reboot.

 # Extras (Tools, etc)